junxit/us-congress-bills-111/metadata.md

 - 2009-03-23 — Introduced in House
 - 2009-03-23 — Introduced in House
 - 2009-03-23 — Referred to the House Committee on Natural Resources.
+- 2009-03-26 — Referred to the Subcommittee on Insular Affairs, Oceans and Wildlife.
+- 2009-10-20 — Subcommittee Hearings Held.
+- 2009-11-18 — Committee Consideration and Mark-up Session Held.
+- 2009-11-18 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2009-11-18 — Subcommittee on Insular Affairs, Oceans and Wildlife Discharged.
+- 2009-12-07 — Considered under suspension of the rules. (consideration: CR H13530-13532)
+- 2009-12-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1672.
+- 2009-12-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-12-07 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
+- 2009-12-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H13530-13532)
+- 2009-12-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H13530-13532)
+- 2009-12-07 — Placed on the Union Calendar, Calendar No. 206.
+- 2009-12-07 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-354.
+- 2009-12-07 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+111-354.